281221karan/Sentiment-Analysis-NOT-BASIC/README.md

     - i want to learn about how the attention mechanism works so i made a transformers model from scrach

 thats all from scratch

+i didn't train the model because of the hardware issue but you can do it if you want all code is there